cassaram09/technical-coach-training/05_curriculum/03_improving_curriculum_quiz.md

 # Improving Curriculum Quiz

-?: When you're raising an issue or making a PR to curriculum, you should make it on repos in the

-(X) learn-co-curriculum organization
-( ) learn-co-students organization
+?: On which repository should you raise an issue or submit a Pull Request?

+(X) The repository in the `learn-co-curriculum` organization ( ) The repository in the `learn-co-students` organization ( ) The student's forked repository
-( ) both
+( ) All of the above

 ?: Which of the following is an example of a good issue title?